-Khorkhog is the most-ancient Mongolian feast.
-Lamb cooked from INSIDE OUT by hot stones — uniquely tender with subtle stone-mineral flavor.
-Vegetables absorb lamb fat.
-Each diner holds a warm stone and makes a wish before eating.
-Pair with airag.
+Khorkhog is a Mongolian feast of the steppe.
+Lamb cooked from the inside out by hot stones — uniquely tender, with a subtle smoky, mineral note as the vegetables soak up the lamb fat.
+Each diner holds a warm stone for good fortune before the meat is shared.
 The Steppe communion meal.

 Internal stone-cooking — white-hot stones conduct heat directly into meat (contact) AND create steam from water in sealed pot.
 Combination produces braising-tender meat + slight stone-char + steam-infused flavors.